alimz758/UCLA-CS-130---SWE---OnAux/Back-end/API-README.md

 7. You really liked a song that the DJ played, so [Add-Song](#add-song) to your likes list.
 8. You check your updated user likes with [Get-Likes](#get-likes).
 9. When you are done, you decide to [Logout](#logout).
 Try running another API request [Get-Likes](#get-likes) to show we logged out!

+---
+### Mocha
+---
+1. Start the local backend server:
+ - Open a teminal session to UCLA-CS-130---SWE---OnAux/ root and run `mongod`
+ - Open another teminal session to UCLA-CS-130---SWE---OnAux/Back-end/ directory and run `npm run dev`
+2. Open a final teminal session to UCLA-CS-130---SWE---OnAux/Back-end/ directory and run `npm run test` to execute the mocha script.